arminzaugg/netbox-asset-importer/README.md

-# Forge "Hello, World!"
+# Jira Asset Importer for Netbox"

-This project contains a Forge app written in Javascript that displays "Hello, World!" and ImportId in the "Configure App" modal for 3rd Party Import Structures.
+This project contains a Forge app written in Javascript that takes a Netbox API endpoint and token as input.
+It fetches devices from Netbox and imports them into Jira Assets.
-It also outlines how to make use of Forge's Async Events API to import 3rd party data into Assets by setting up a controller and worker queue for data ingestion.
+Data is mapped as per mapping schema.

 See [developer.atlassian.com/platform/forge/assets-import-app/](https://developer.atlassian.com/platform/forge/assets-import-app) for documentation and tutorial of this Forge Template, including the [documentation of Asset APIs](https://developer.atlassian.com/cloud/assets/).